eth-p/wingpanel-indicator-ayatana/README.md

 <h1>Description:</h1>
 Keep compatibility with ubuntu/unity indicators on Elementary OS wingpanel.
-If you want to install applications with indicators like weather forecast, redshift... this plug-in let these indicators appear in your panel.
+If you want to install applications with indicators like weather forecast, redshift, social networks... this plug-in let these indicators appear in your panel.

 <p align="center"><img src="screenshot.png"/> </p>